-The department that handles trafficking at OIJ (Delitos Contra la Integridad Física, Trata y Tráfico de Personas; Crimes Against Physical Integrity, Trafficking and Smuggling of Persons) is located in downtown San José, at the main office of OIJ.
-There it is possible to find the pamphlets on trafficking.
+The department that handles trafficking at OIJ (Delitos Contra la Integridad Física, the pamphlets on trafficking.
 The first, "Prevención del abuso sexual a menores" deals with sexual abuse against children; however, it does not specifically mention anything about parental trafficking or trafficking of any kind.
 The second, "¡Denuncie la explotación del ser humano!" is specifically about denouncing trafficking.
 In it, OIJ educates readers on the definition of trafficking, the different types, characteristics of victims and how to look for them, factors that lead to victimization, and common contexts and situations of victimization.
 Some of the listed factors that lead to victimization include poverty, lack of education, prostitution, globalization, and commercialization.
-The last pamphlet is "¿Cómo reportar un hecho ante el OJJ?"
+The last pamphlet is "¿Cómo reportar un hecho ante el OIJ?"
 (How to report a fact to OIJ) This one tells the how, when, where, and who of filing a complaint.
 It also offers a 24 hour hotline number for reporting activity.
 On the wall, there is a poster for Corazón Azul, a UN partnership on awareness.